-Now on its seventh year, the Syrian war continues to inflict incomprehensible levels of suffering on civilians and fuel the largest displacement crisis in the world today.
+Now on its eighth year, the Syrian war continues to inflict incomprehensible levels of suffering on civilians and fuel the largest displacement crisis in the world today.
 Hundreds of thousands of people have been killed.
 More than six million Syrians are displaced inside the country, while another five million have fled to the relative safety of other countries.

 International Medical Corps works in Syria and in Turkey, Jordan, Lebanon and Iraq—the four countries shouldering the highest number of Syrian refugees—to provide medical care, mental health and psychosocial support, gender-based violence prevention and response, and other vital services to Syrian families whose lives have been shattered by conflict.

 We support existing health centres, manage clinics and hospitals in camps, and operate mobile medical clinics to reach refugees and internally displaced Syrians who do not otherwise have access to local health care.
 Our health care support for Syrians living in Syria and neighbouring countries includes preventative and curative health services as well as more specialised services such as maternal and reproductive health care, in-patient care, surgical care, dentistry and ophthalmology.

 Mental Health and Psychosocial Support

 Syrians have been exposed to extreme levels of violence and suffering.
 To ensure families’ emotional and psychological needs are supported, International Medical Corps integrates mental health care into health care facilities in refugee camps and urban areas when possible.
 We also train general health care and other service providers—many of them Syrians—in mental health care and psychological first aid so that basic emotional and psychological needs can be addressed and referrals for higher-level care can be made as needed.